 Every summer, the town holds a Clover’s Day celebration, with a parade led by a local cow.
 You’ll find family-friendly fun, like a small animal show, jugglers and horse & buggy rides.
 There are also local vendors selling their wares, live music all afternoon and a firework display to end the day.

 And of course, it’s not just in summer that you’ll find lovely small-town character.
 Don’t miss out on shopping (or window shopping) at antique stores in the area.
 Find vintage knick-knacks and hidden gems in the unique shops around here.
-Three favorites are all right along US 101: Rusty Cow Antiques and Red Barn Flea Mart.
+A favorite is right along US 101: Rusty Cow Antiques.
 Stop in and browse!

 Experience Nature at Sitka Sedge Park